edgelesssys/marblerun.sh/content/docs/getting-started/concepts.md

 * How to establish secure connections between services within a cluster based on remote attestation?
 * How to securely and safely restart and migrate services between nodes?

-Ultimately, a *confidential service mesh* should enable *distributed confidential apps* that can be used, managed, and deployed with the ease of a *confidential monolith*.

 ## Marblerun approach

 Most general-purpose service meshes are implemented using so-called *sidecars*.
 The most prevalent sidecar is probably [Envoy](https://www.envoyproxy.io/).